bgplab/bgplab/docs/ibgp/3-rr.md

 * `topology.yml`: 6-router topology with a full mesh of IBGP sessions.
 Start with **netlab up** ([device requirements](#req))
 * `hub-spoke.yml`: 6-router topology with hub-and-spoke IBGP sessions.
 Start with **netlab up hub-spoke.yml**.
-* `4-router.yml`: 4-router topology (two leaves, two spines) with hub-and-spoke IBGP sessions and Cumulus Linux running on the leaf routers.
+* `4-router.yml`: 4-router topology (two leaves, two spines) with hub-and-spoke IBGP sessions and FRRouting running on the leaf routers.
 Use this topology when you're low on memory; start it with **netlab up 4-router.yml**.

-!!!
-Tip
-    If you don't want to use _netlab_, read the *[Run the Lab without netlab](#nonetlab)* section.

 After starting the lab, log into lab devices with **netlab connect** and verify that _netlab_ correctly configured their IP addresses, OSPF routing, and EBGP sessions.